fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 * Behavior (hover effects for data plots)
 * Intelligence (applying different colors to the positive and negative data plots in all charts that use the theme)

-The FusionCharts Suite download package also contains the predefined theme files under `fusioncharts-suite-xt > js > themes` folder.
+The FusionCharts Suite download package also contains predefined theme files under `fusioncharts-suite-xt > js > themes` folder.
 The folder structure is shown below:

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)